MicrosoftDocs/bot-docs/articles/overview/bot-framework-what-is-bot-framework.md

 ---
-title: What is the Bot Framework? | Bot Framework
+title: What is the Bot Framework? | Microsoft Docs
 description: Overview of the Bot Framework and its capabilities.
 services: service-name
 documentationcenter: BotFramework-Docs